 Funding was provided through the Carolyn Foundation, Energy Foundation, and in partnership with Xcel Energy, which provided resources and support in line with the company’s long-term clean energy plan to electrify transportation.

 About the Energy & Climate Category

-A partnership working to reduce greenhouse gas or carbon emissions, cut energy consumption, enhance climate resiliency, advance energy efficiency or improve air quality.
-Projects may also include collaborative efforts to address the changing global climate.
+The Energy & Climate Award recognizes a partnership working across difference to reduce greenhouse gas or carbon emissions, cut energy consumption, enhance climate resiliency, advance energy efficiency, address the changing climate, or improve air quality.

 We at Stoel Rives understand the importance of climate change and energy issues and are proud to sponsor the Energy & Climate Award.
 Stoel Rives LLP is a leader in energy, environmental, natural resources, corporate, intellectual property, litigation, land use and construction law.
 With more than 350 firmwide attorneys operating out of 10 offices in seven states, including Minnesota, and the District of Columbia, Stoel Rives boasts one of the largest energy and environmental law practices in the United States.
 Nationally recognized as a top energy practice, the firm has been at the forefront as the energy industry has undergone significant transition, helping our energy clients leverage the opportunities and navigate the challenges.
 When it comes to developing climate change strategies, Stoel Rives understands the complexities businesses face.
 The firm’s Climate Change Initiative helps clients navigate evolving regulatory programs aimed at reducing emissions associated with climate change and find tactics that help mitigate the various impacts of climate change.